 Your customers will be happy and satisfied as they can get more products at a discounted price at once along with the product that they have been longing for.
-You can also read how customer feedback can boost eCommerce Business.

-3. Evaluate Multiple Valuable alternatives to the Products
+3. Evaluate multiple valuable alternatives to the products

 It may not always be profitable for you to sell your premium products at a discounted price, therefore it is best to come up with the closest alternatives to those products which are comparatively cheaper.